roman-miniailov/NvidiaMaxineNet/VideoEffectsAPI/README.md

-# Nvidia Maxine API for .Net 5 and later.
+# Nvidia Maxine API for .Net.

-Unofficial API for the Nvidia Maxine Video Effects SDK for .Net 5 and later.
+Unofficial API for the Nvidia Maxine Video Effects SDK for .Net Framework 4.7.2/.Net 5 and later.

 Console and WPF sample applications are included.